Coinbase going public could signal new era for cryptocurrency

-Nasdaq gave Coinbase a reference price of $250 on Tuesday, which would put its valuation north of $65 billion.
-It will trade under the ticker symbol “COIN.”
+Nasdaq gave Coinbase — which will trade under the ticker “COIN” — a reference price of $250 on Tuesday, which would put its valuation north of $65 billion.
 Some analysts have predicted it could go as high as $100 billion.

 “Coinbase is not just any crypto play, they’re one of the linchpins to the global crypto ecosystem,” said Dan Ives, managing director of equity research at Wedbush Securities.
 “Ultimately, how the Coinbase IPO and reception plays out is important for many other companies that are potentially following on the crypto front.
 It’s more than just Coinbase.”

-Though interest is skyrocketing — the cryptocurrency market has doubled since January and smashed past $2 trillion this week — the landscape is peppered with risk.
-Digital currency is notoriously volatile, and lawmakers have expressed urgent need for regulation to combat criminal activity.
-In 2020, global darknet markets brought in a record $1.7 billion in crypto revenue, according to ChainAnalysis.
+Though interest in virtual currencies has skyrocketed — the market has doubled since January and smashed past $2 trillion this week — the landscape is peppered with risk.
+Cryptocurrency is notoriously volatile, and lawmakers have expressed an urgent need for regulation to combat criminal activity.
+In 2020, global “dark net” markets brought in a record $1.7 billion in crypto revenue, according to ChainAnalysis.

 Founded in 2012, Coinbase provides a range of crypto-related financial services and aims to “create an open financial system for the world,” according to the prospectus it filed with the U.S. Securities and Exchange Commission.
 At the end of last year, Coinbase had 43 million users from more than 100 countries, as well as 7,000 retail and financial institutions on its platform.
-It has $1 billion in cash on hand.
+It has roughly 1,700 employees and $1 billion in cash on hand.

 Coinbase’s fortunes are closely aligned with bitcoin, which has more than doubled in value since the start of the year and swelled past the $63,000 mark for the first time Tuesday.
 The exchange, which gets more than 95 percent of its revenue from transaction fees, has raked in $1.3 billion in the past year as bitcoin made its meteoric rise.

-“[Crypto] is still seen by many as a risky proposition and for good reason,” Danni Hewson, financial analyst with AJ Bell, wrote in commentary Tuesday.
+“[Crypto] is still seen by many as a risky proposition and for good reason,” Danni Hewson, financial analyst with AJ Bell, wrote in a commentary Tuesday.
 “But it’s also become a part of the global cash conversation. ”

 About a third of adults worldwide — 1.7 billion — are unbanked, according to The World Bank.
 But global access to financial services is deepening in low and middle-income economies, according to the International Monetary Fund’s 2020 financial access survey.
 The progress in bringing more people into the folds of the financial system is in part due to “innovations such as digital financial services, including mobile money,” the survey said, which has taken “deep root” in sub-Saharan Africa and Asia.